html-graph/html-graph.github.io/content/events.md

 ---
-title: Canvas related events
+title: Events
 ---

-## Canvas related events
+## Events

-In some cases, it’s crucial to react to canvas state changes.
-HTMLGraph provides a simple event model for this purpose.
+HTMLGraph provides a simple event model to respond to canvas state changes.
 To subscribe to events, use the `subscribe` method of an `EventHandler` instance.
 When the listener is no longer needed, unsubscribe by calling `unsubscribe` with the same callback.